Aboriginal artwork

 The Menopause Initiative ran a competition to commission Aboriginal artwork in 2023.
 The theme for the competition was Women’s Business – Exploring the Menopause Journey for Aboriginal People.

-The artworks will enable ACI and NSW healthcare professionals to:
+The artworks will enable Agency for Clinical Innovation and NSW healthcare professionals to:

 • understand the needs of Aboriginal people when they transition through menopause